Could this former death squad member bring down Duterte?

 We are met on the road by his handlers some distance away from the compound, a necessary caution.
 He's in danger of being killed himself these days, as a key witness to -- and actor in -- what he says was a series of unspeakable crimes from 1988 to 2013.

-During that time he says he was part of the Davao Death Squad (DDS), an allegedly state-sanctioned group of murderers who, alongside him, he says, killed as many as 1,400 people in the southern city under then-Mayor Duterte.
+During that time he says he was part of the DDS, an allegedly state-sanctioned group of murderers who, alongside him, he says, killed as many as 1,400 people in the southern city under then-Mayor Duterte.

 At first, he thought he was doing something just: ridding his town of bad people.
 But over the course of his career as a hit man he came to realize that he wasn't on the side of justice.
 In 2010, he says, he was ordered to kidnap and kill bodyguards and associates of one of Duterte's political rivals.
 Of the four bodies they dumped in the sea, two resurfaced.